Frequently Asked Questions

 Future categories (not active yet): General depositors and vote-selected assets.

-Important: Current emissions are ramping up from 0.0025 RIPE/block to target 100 RIPE/block.
-When claiming rewards, 75% auto-stakes with a 1-year lock.
+Important: Current emissions are ramping up.
+When claiming rewards, 75% auto-stakes with a ~1-year lock.

 GREEN Stability